sebalaini/laravel_docker-compose/README.md

 We’ll now use `docker-compose exec` to set the application key for the Laravel application.
 The `docker-compose exec` command allows you to run specific commands in containers.

-The following command will generate a key and copy it to your .env file, ensuring that your user sessions and encrypted data remain secure:
+The following command will install the necessary packages and generate a key and copy it to your .env file, ensuring that your user sessions and encrypted data remain secure:

+`$ docker-compose exec api composer install`
 `$ docker-compose exec api php artisan key:generate`

 You now have the environment settings required to run your application.
 To cache these settings into a file, which will boost your application’s load speed, run: